Requirements for Alternative Teacher Certification in Illinois

-Alternative teacher certification is available to applicants holding a bachelor's degree with five years of relevant work experience.
+Alternative teacher certification in Illinois is available to applicants who hold a bachelor's degree in a related field but have not completed a teacher preparation program.
 In some cases, a master's degree may be required.
 Additionally, some programs require students to pass a basic skills test.
 These programs allow students to gain an Initial Alternative Teaching Certificate, which is valid for four years within the State of Illinois.
 Alternative teacher certification programs are mostly non-degree, though some schools allow credits to be transferred to a graduate degree program.

 Located in Lisle, Benedictine University offers a 12-month program for students seeking alternative teacher certification.
 Students are expected to complete intensive courses in teaching theories, methods and practices.
 In addition, completion of a one-year internship in a middle or high school is mandatory.
 Graduates are able to either transfer 24 credit hours towards a master's degree or obtain Initial Teacher Certification in secondary education for the State of Illinois.